 Read More

 Cézanne’s breakthrough came from his gradual understanding of his own focal points.
 Every artist usually starts to focus from about 1 ft away from their faces outwards.
-Cézanne seemed to notice that inside this fielder vision becomes much more unstable due to the phenomena known as saccading, the tiny movements of the eyes as they switch between focal points.
+Cézanne seemed to notice that inside this field vision becomes much more unstable due to the phenomena known as saccading, the tiny movements of the eyes as they switch between focal points.

 Read More